 There are three types of steam oven:

-- The standalone steam oven – which only steams
+- Standalone steam oven – which only steams

-- The 'true' combination steam oven has typical multifunctional baking, combination steam/convection modes, and steam only settings
+- Combination steam oven has typical multifunctional baking, combination steam/convection modes, and steam only settings

-- A typical multifunction electric oven with an added moisture function.
+- Multifunction oven with an added moisture function.
 These inject bursts of steam into the oven during normal baking at appropriate cooking phases to help keep in moisture.

 These are the latest designs to infiltrate the showroom.
 As their name suggests they combine the benefits of steam cooking with all the necessities of a multifunction convection oven.
 A 'true' combination steam oven has typical multifunctional baking, combination steam/convection and steam-only settings.
 These tend to have water tanks (very few can be plumbed in) and some have condensation collection reservoirs.